-In fact it is so important that you squirrel away some rainy day money, that it would be irresponsible and border on financial malpractice to suggest that you begin paying down debt, saving for retirement, starting a side hustle or even investing prior to building an emergency fund.
+In fact, it is so essential that you squirrel away some rainy day money that it would be irresponsible and border on financial malpractice to suggest that you begin paying down debt, saving for retirement, starting a side hustle, or even investing before building an emergency fund.

 In other words, everyone agrees YOU NEED AN EMERGENCY FUND!!!

-Dave Ramsey would suggest you have an emergency fund with just $1500 and then you can start pursuing other goals such as paying down debt.
-If you don't have $1500 in your rainy day fund then it's probably a good a target to start.
-However, if we are being realistic $1500 really isn't an “emergency fund” its barely a bump in the road fund.
+Dave Ramsey would suggest you have an emergency fund with just $1500, and then you can start pursuing other goals such as paying down debt.
+If you don't have $1500 in your rainy-day fund, then it's probably a good target to start.
+However, if we are realistic, $1500 really isn't an “emergency fund“; it's barely a bump in the road fund.

-Car repairs can easy cost more than $1500 and lets not even get started on what a medical emergency might cost; ER visit, medications, lost work etc. Relatively minor medical emergencies can easily have you blowing through your fund.
-We haven't even began to discuss the cost of a disaster, such as losing your source of employment, lawsuite, or divorce.
+Relatively minor medical emergencies can easily have you blowing through your rainy day fund.
+We haven't even begun to discuss the cost of a financial disaster, such as losing your source of employment, lawsuits, or divorce.

-Today we are going to go beyond the emergency fund and answer a reader’s question on how they can survive financial disasters.
+Today we are going to go beyond the emergency fund.

 This is a common question that I often hear; how to prepare for emergencies.
-A financial emergency could take the form of an unexpected bill, loss of employment, market downturn, storms or even zombies (ok, maybe not zombies).
+A financial crisis could take the form of an unexpected bill, loss of employment, a market downturn, storms, or even zombies (ok, maybe not zombies).